-- A. The Commissioner shall issue a letter of approval for those applicants who meet the requirements under items A, B or C of section IV of this regulation.
+- A. The Commissioner shall issue a letter of approval for those applicants who meet the requirements under items E, F or G of section 5 of this regulation.
 Applicants not meeting the requirements shall be denied. - B. A letter of approval or a denial thereof from the Commissioner shall be remitted to the applicant and copied to the appropriate licensing board.
 A letter of denial shall state all reasons therefor.
-The letter of compliance, will include the following information: - The name and address of the applicant, including all professionals covered in the case of group submissions, and the professional license number of those whom the evidence of compliance is issued for; - 2.
-The form of financial responsibility approved by the Commissioner for use by the professional as either surety bond, cash or cash equivalent or other security, which may include a plan of self insurance; - 3.
+The letter of compliance will include the following information: - 1.
+The name and address of the applicant; - 2.
+The form of financial responsibility approved by the Commissioner for use by the professional as either surety bond, cash or cash equivalent or other security, which may include a plan of self insurance: - 3.
 A statement that the applicant has demonstrated the ability to satisfy the minimum coverage amounts as specified in § 13-64-301 (1), or § 12-40-126 (1) C.R.S.; - 4.
-A determined effective and expiration date for the evidence of compliance: - 5.
+A determined effective and expiration date for the evidence of compliance; - 5.
 That the type of financial responsibility provided by the approved plan of operation is limited to professional malpractice liability coverage; and - 6.
 That renewal submissions for review by the Division of Insurance of the applicant is due 60 days prior to the expiration date of the evidence of compliance. - C. The Commissioner shall notify the applicant within 30 days of receipt of the application if any additional information is required and shall specify such additional information.